This mural, titled Lucky You, is at 1701 Central Avenue. It was painted by St. Pete locals Jimmy Breen and Anthony Freese.

 And in the bottom right corner, a giant four-leaf clover – but it’s painted blue, against a gold background.

-Jimmy Breen and Anthony Freese are based in St. Petersburg, part of the creative agency Wax and Hive.
+Jimmy Breen and Anthony Freese are based in St. Petersburg.
 For the apartment’s grand opening in February 2020, they painted an interior mural in the courtyard by the pool.